marniks7/chaos-catalog/59-mount-secret-tekton/README.md

-# Mount Secret
+# Mount Secret inside Tekton TaskRun

-Goal: generate secret from file, basic way
+Goal: generate secret from file and mount to `Tekton` `TaskRun`

 Note: do NOT commit your secret if it is from real environment